 This table was prepared by Open Rights Group using information provided by member organisations of EDRi (European Digital Rights).
 It is not intended to provide a comprehensive survey of every European country or every response to the DRI decision.
-Many thanks to all those who contributed.
+We would like to express our thanks to all those who contributed.